AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 In |SPARK|, a procedure call shall not pass actual parameters
-   which denote objects with overlapping locations, when at least one of corresponding formal parameters is of mode **out** or **in out**, unless the other corresponding formal parameter is of mode **in** and is of a by-copy type.
+   which denote objects with overlapping locations, when at least one of the corresponding formal parameters is of mode **out** or **in out**, unless the other corresponding formal parameter is of mode **in** and is of a by-copy type.

 #.
-Likewise, it is not allowed in a call to pass an actual parameter, whose
+In |SPARK|, a procedure call shall not pass an actual parameter, whose
    corresponding formal parameter is mode **out** or **in out**, that denotes an object which overlaps with any ``global_item`` referenced by the subprogram.

 #.
-Finally, it is not allowed in a call to pass an actual parameter which
+In |SPARK|, a procedure call shall not pass an actual parameter which
    denotes an object which overlaps a ``global_item`` of mode **out** or **in out** of the subprogram, unless the corresponding formal parameter is of mode **in** and by-copy.

 Return Statements
 -----------------